Otite-Git/Host-a-Dynamic-Web-App-on-AWS-With-Docker-Amazon-ECR-and-Amazon-ECS/README.md

 12. **Auto Scaling Group:** Dynamically manages EC2 instances to ensure scalability, fault tolerance, and elasticity.
 13. **Route 53:** Used for domain name registration and DNS record management.
 15. **SSL:** Secures the website with an SSL certificate.
+16  **Docker:** **- edited** Dockerfile created to build Docker image which will contains Build Arguments and Environment Variable to pass sercrets to the Dockerfile.
+The Build Argument allows us to build the image locally so it can be pushed to Amazon ECR.
+The Environemnt Variables are set to each Build Argument overall eliminating the need to hard code sensitive information on the Dockerfile
-16. **Security Groups:** Acts as a network firewall to control traffic.
+17. **Security Groups:** Acts as a network firewall to control traffic.
-17. **Instances:** Configured to access the internet via the NAT Gateway, even in private subnets.
+18. **Instances:** Configured to access the internet via the NAT Gateway, even in private subnets.
-18. **GitHub:** Used for version control and collaboration, storing web files.
+19. **GitHub:** Used for version control and collaboration, storing web files.
-19. **Certificate Manager:** Manages SSL/TLS certificates to secure application communications.
+20. **Certificate Manager:** Manages SSL/TLS certificates to secure application communications.
-20. **SNS:** Simple Notification Service is configured to alert about activities within the Auto Scaling Group.
+21. **SNS:** Simple Notification Service is configured to alert about activities within the Auto Scaling Group.
-21. **EFS:** Used for a shared file system.
+22. **EFS:** Used for a shared file system.
-22. **RDS:** Used for database management.
+23. **RDS:** Used for database management.

 ## **Deployment Steps**